amal029/Cgals/README.md

 # CGals
 ===========

-A C compiler with proven real-time and functional guarantees.
+A Cgals compiler with proven real-time and functional guarantees.

 Cgals (pronounced seagull) is a programming language for writing safety